kiraroberts/epicodus-portfolio/README.md

 # Portfolio

-## _By Kira Roberts_
+## _By Kira Roberts_ 08/09/2019

 ## Description

-### Portfolio is a webpage that displays projects that I've worked on during my time at Epicodus as well as information about myself.
+### Portfolio is a web app that displays projects that I've worked on during my time at Epicodus as well as information about myself.

 ## Setup